iremnasir/Supermarket_Simulation/README.md

 ## Usage
     python main.py

+- Within main.py user can switch ```corona``` parameter on/off as well as the ```number of days``` to be simulated

 ## Improvements to be made

 - ~~Add reduced traffic within supermarket to Covid19 attribute~~
 - Add visualization script
+- Find ways to minimize the error introduced by randomly choosing the number of people enter per min (i.e. upper/lower bounds can be tweaked)